Celebrating over 45 years of God's faithfulness...

 In November 1979, the building process began for our current facilities.
 The congregation supported the work by completing 80% of the work themselves.
 The building was completed in December 1980.

-“Dr. Bob” Griffin served as interim pastor for one year until our current pastor, Pastor Jack Olsen, was hired in June 2003.
+“Dr. Bob” Griffin served as interim pastor for one year until Pastor Jack Olsen was hired in June 2003.

 In April 2006, we added the descriptor “Cornerstone” to our church name to reflect our commitment to Jesus Christ as our chief cornerstone (Ephesians 2:20).
-In the last several years, we have expanded and updated our facilities to accommodate the blessings of people that call Cornerstone their church home.
+Many expansions and updates were added to the facilities in the following years to accomodate the growth of Cornerstone.